-Gonorrhea is a common sexually transmitted bacterial infection that is relatively easy to transmit that affects the throat, rectum (arse), penis (urethra) and eyes.
-It’s passed on through sexual contact with someone who has it- this can occur during anal sex, vaginal sex, oral sex, and even fingering as the bacterium can be passed on to other areas with your hands.
+Gonorrhea is a common sexually transmitted bacterial infection that’s relatively easy to transmit.
+It can affect the throat, rectum (arse), penis (urethra) and eyes and is passed on through sexual contact with someone who has it — during anal sex, vaginal sex, oral sex, and even fingering as it can be passed on to other areas with your hands.

 Symptoms can take up to two weeks to show themselves after infection but it’s common for gonorrhea to have no symptoms at all, especially if it’s present in the throat or arse.
 Other signs can include:

 - A creamy or yellowish discharge, especially if it’s from your urethra (penis)

 - Itching or burning in the affected area

 - Pain in the testicles (balls) or rectum (arse)

 Even if you don’t have symptoms, it is possible to pass on gonorrhea from the moment you acquire it.
 This means if you think you’ve picked it up, book an appointment with a doctor at your sexual health clinic as soon as possible, rather than waiting to know for sure.

 Gonorrhea is relatively easy to treat if it’s caught early, but if not it can cause long-term problems in the body such as abscesses and disseminated infection via the blood stream.

 Gonorrhea is treated with a course of antibiotics and is relatively easy to clear as long as it is caught early.
 Your doctor may ask you to return in a couple of weeks for further testing to make sure the treatment has worked.

 Because it is so easy to transmit, it’s important not to have sex if you think you have gonorrhea, or in the days following treatment, to avoid passing it onto someone else and possibly even picking it up again.